A Sigma Point-based Low Complexity Algorithm for Multipath-based SLAM in MIMO Systems: Numerical Evaluation

 \section{Numerical Evaluation}

-We apply the proposed algorithm to several different settings and compare it against the performance of a MIMO implementation of particle-based \ac{mpslam} following \cite{LeiMeyHlaWitTufWin:J19,LeiGreWit:ICC2019, LeiWieVenAsilomar2024_CoopSLAM}, using a varying number of particles.
-For the agent, the positioning error is quantified in terms of the \ac{rmse} and the empirical cumulative distribution function (eCDF) of the error magnitude $e_{\text{pos}}$, while for \acp{va} we show the mean optimal subpattern assignment (OSPA) with a cut-off parameter of 5 and order of 2 \cite{SchVoVo:TSP2008} and the cardinality error.
-Furthermore, we display the Cram\`er-Rao Lower Bound (CRLB) \cite{TichavskyTSP1998,LeitingerJSAC2015,KalGeTalWymVal:Fusion2021} as a benchmark and the mean runtime of the algorithm per iteration.
+We validate the proposed algorithm in a numerical simulation and compare against the performance of a MIMO implementation of particle-based \ac{mpslam} following \cite{LeiMeyHlaWitTufWin:J19,LeiGreWit:ICC2019, LeiWieVenAsilomar2024_CoopSLAM}, using $1\ist000$, $10\ist000$, $50\ist000$ and $100\ist000$ particles.
+We further validate the algorithm through a small measurement campaign.
+For the agent, the positioning error is quantified in terms of the \ac{rmse} and the empirical cumulative distribution function (eCDF) of the error magnitude $e_{\text{pos}}$.
+Note that the first two steps, i.e. the initialization steps, are not considered for the eCDF plot.
+For \acp{va} we evaluate the mean optimal subpattern assignment (OSPA) with a cut-off parameter of 5 and order of 2 \cite{SchVoVo:TSP2008} and the cardinality error.
+Furthermore, we determine the Cram\`er-Rao Lower Bound (CRLB) \cite{TichavskyTSP1998,LeitingerJSAC2015,KalGeTalWymVal:Fusion2021} as a benchmark and the mean runtime of the algorithm per iteration.